sibamoussa/Pharmahacks_Chemical_Reconstruction/README.md

 We used a multiple output linear regression model.
 The model trains using all of the non-core descriptors to predict the value of the core descriptions.
 The model is versatile and is able to integrate other core structural descriptors as predictors, should the user choose to do so.

 # Methods
-1. We converted the data from .sdf files to. csv using the code provided with the data.
+1. We converted the data from .sdf files to. csv using the code provided with the data (sample data file and sdf to csv conversion provided in the sdf_to_csv file)
 2. We cleaned the data.
 We removed any irregularities from it, and extracted only nummberical values.
 3. We extracted the 17 core structural descriptors.
 4. We trained a Multiple Output Regressor to predict the 17 core structural descriptors.
 Using all non-core Mordred descriptors, the model was able to predict of all these descriptors with 100% 5-fold cross-validation accuracy.